 Whether the organization opens an account in a traditional bank or a nonprofit credit union, there are nonprofit bank account rules to keep in mind that protect the 501c3 tax-exempt status.
 These include:

 2. Signatures.
 Business bank accounts typically require two official signatures on the account.
 While a nonprofit is exempt from this rule, it’s usually a good idea that the person handling the finances is not the person who signs the checks.
-Also, large expenses and deposits should be recorded in the official meeting minutes.
+Also, record large expenses and deposits in the official meeting minutes.

 3. Paper Trail.
 Nonprofits tend to get large donations, and banks are required by law to report any deposits over $10,000 to the IRS, no matter who or what type of business makes the deposit.
 Therefore, because nonprofits are highly regulated and under scrutiny, it’s important to maintain meticulous records and bookkeeping policies—especially when it relates to banking.

 When choosing where to open an account, the best banks for nonprofits are the ones that understand the specific challenges facing nonprofits.
 Look for institutions that charge low (or no) fees if you have a low account balance.
-It’s also important to find a bank that offers retirement plans for nonprofit employees and financing options for nonprofits when extra money is needed.
+It’s also important to find a bank that offers retirement plans for nonprofit employees and financing options for nonprofits when they need extra money.

 Money in the Bank

 How much money a nonprofit has in the bank at year-end is a good indicator of the amount of income the organization raised and how well it handled expenses over the year.
 If the nonprofit has a surplus, procedures should already be in place for how to manage the reserve.
 If a vote is required for fund withdrawals, the Executive Director and Board members determine what the reserve will be used for.
-A reserve should not be used to cover long-term payroll shortages.
+Remember, you should not use a reserve to cover long-term payroll shortages.
 Instead, nonprofit organizations should establish new programs or implement new strategies to support their mission.
 To keep its tax-exempt status, a nonprofit must use its funds to further its mission.

 Financing Solutions Nonprofit Line of Credit